 Impact on benefits

-The grant payment will be treated as earnings for benefit purposes.
+The grant payment is treated as earnings for benefit purposes.

 For Universal Credit

-self employed income (a ‘receipt’) for the monthly assessment period during which it is received.
+It is treated as self employed income (a ‘receipt’) for the Monthly Assessment Period during which it is received.

-So it will not result in any overpayment (ie no need to reassess entitlement for March, April and May to include the payment received as income), but it will be included as a lump sum as income for the Assessment Period in which the claimant receives it.
+So it will not result in any overpayment (ie no need to reassess entitlement for the 3 months for which it covers to include the payment received as income), but it will be included as a lump sum as income for the Assessment Period in which the claimant receives it.

-If the claimant has been reporting a loss* every month up to then. then this can be offset against the grant and only the difference will be treated as earnings.
+If the claimant has been reporting a loss* every month up to then. then this can be offset against the grant and only the difference is treated as earnings.

-But for some it may mean that the claimant's UC award reduces to nil (and will need to reclaim) and/or the 'surplus earning' rules may then apply.
+But for some it means that the claimant's UC award reduces to nil and/or the 'surplus earning' rules could then apply.

 For Tax Credits

-As it is taxable payment, it will be treated as an income payment so it will form part of the claimant's self-employed income for 2020/21 and will be able to be offset by allowable expenses.
-So the grant payment will only affect their Tax Credits if they expect their total profits for 2020/21 to be more than £2,500 greater or lower than their profits for 2019/20.
+As it is taxable payment, it is treated as an income payment so forms part of the claimant's self-employed income for 2020/21 and can be offset by allowable expenses.
+So the grant payment only affects their Tax Credits if they expect their total profits for 2020/21 overall to be more than £2,500 greater than their profits for 2019/20.

 For Housing Benefit

-The payment will be treated as income so it will form part of their self-employed income and will be able to be offset by allowable expenses.
+The payment is treated as income so it forms part of their self-employed income and can be offset by allowable expenses.
 If their projected income is now higher than the income the HB Office has been using then they should inform the HB Office who may adjust their ongoing HB award.